igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/base_modifications.md

 <p class="page-title">  Base modifications </p>

+*[This page describes the base modifations features in IGV 3.0 Preview]*

 Options for coloring alignments by base modifications are enabled for alignments with  `MM` and optionally `ML` tags, denoting modification type and likelihood respectively  [(_see SAM/BAM format tag specifications_)](https://samtools.github.io/hts-specs/SAMtags.pdf).
 When these tags are present  options appear in the `Color by` section of the alignment track menu to color